LM in Physics: Fundamental Interactions and Experimental Techniques

 Master Thesis

-Particle Physics Astroparticle Physics Project
+Particle Physics Astroparticle Physics Free Choice from List 1-2

 Nuclear and Hadronic Physics